laingangiang2006/Data-Analysis-Project/README.md

 ## License

-This portfolio is open for educational and personal use.
+This project is for educational purposes.
 Dataset credits are listed in each individual project's README.